maxludden/supergene-v2/books/book03/md/chapter-1321.md

 He was facing Xie Qing King while he spoke, and with each stressed word, spit was fired at Xie Qing King like heavy rainfall.

-“F*ck you!
+“Fuck you!
 That’s disgusting.
 Stop spitting!”
 Xie Qing King was infuriated by the spittle downpour and sought to throw a punch towards Giant God Emperor.

 But Xie Qing King was little more than a bothersome fly when standing next to Giant God Emperor.
 Still, Xie Qing King was unfazed by this difference in size, and so he made his fist blaze, right as he leaped forward to clobber the larger spirit’s forehead.